PhasicFlow/PhasicFlowPlus/tutorials/unresolvedSpherePFPlus/sandBridge/README.md

 To learn about how to set up a DEM simulation, please refer to the [tutorial page](https://github.com/PhasicFlow/phasicFlow/wiki/Tutorials) of PhasicFlow and other online documents along side this package.
 Also, you can refer to OpenFOAM tutorials to learn about how to set up a CFD simulation.
 The solver we are using here, essentially is a combination of DEM and CFD component, with some additional parameters that are essential for unresolved coupling.
 Here, we only describe the simulation setup files that are specific to the coupling part.

 First part about particle insertion in `caseSetup` folder.
-This configuration enables particle insertion `(active yes)` without collision checking `(collisionCheck No)` into a defined box region called topRegion.
-Particles are inserted from simulation time 0 to 7 seconds at a rate of 1000 particles per second, with an insertion interval of 0.05 seconds.
+This configuration enables particle insertion `(active yes)` in the defined box region called `topRegion`.
+Particles are inserted from simulation time 0 to 3.5 seconds at a rate of 1000 particles per second, with an insertion interval of 0.049 seconds.
 The insertion region is a thin box defined by the coordinates min (0.005 0.05 0.002) and max (0.075 0.052 0.005).
 Inserted particles are given an initial velocity of (0 -0.05 0), meaning they move downward.
-The particle type used for insertion is sphere1, as specified in the mixture section.
+The particle type used for insertion is `sphere1`, as specified in the mixture section.
 This setup allows regular particle injection into a narrow area with controlled timing and velocity.

 ```C++
 // This activates particle insertion.
 If set to no, the particle insertion must be done in paritcleDict